nic-dgl103-f24-cvs1/project-carsynhartling/README.md

 2. Small Hero

-- Heading 2: About Us
+- Heading 2: "About Us"
 - Image: _People working around a BBQ_

-3. About
+3. About Team

-- Heading 2: "The Team"
+- Heading 2: "Jordan Sorrenti"
+- Paragraph: "a foodie who just can't retire.
+He loves smoked meat and especially barbecue brisket.
+He's owned Restaurants (Barbecue, brewery, fine dining, cafe and catering) in London Ontario, Calgary Alberta & Gabriola Island over the years.
+Now settled in the Comox Valley and doing what he loves, serving up great food"
-- Image card: _Photo of owner_ & brief description of Big Brisket
+- Image card: _Photo of owner_

-4. Operations
+4. Ecommerce

-- Heading 2: "Where and When to Find us"
+- Heading 2: "What We Do"
-- Hours of Operation: list
-- Location: google maps embed
+- Paragraph: "At Big Brisket Barbecue, we believe that great barbecue brisket starts with great ingredients.
+That's why we source only the best quality meats, locally whenever possible, and use fresh, natural ingredients in our rubs, sauces and sides.
+We also believe in the power of slow-smoking over real wood, which gives our meats their signature flavor and tenderness"
+- 4 Product Cards: _Photo of Food_ w/ labels

 5. Contact

 - Heading 2: "Contact Us"
-- Link Button: Email Address
+- Contact List: Phone, Address, Email
-- Link Button: Phone Number
--
+- Map: Google Embed

 6. Footer